Die Meistersinger von Nürnberg: Act 1

 The first mastersingers file into the church, including Eva's wealthy father Veit Pogner and the town clerk Beckmesser.
 Beckmesser, a clever technical singer who was expecting to win the contest without opposition, is distressed to see that Walther is Pogner's guest and intends to enter the contest.
 Meanwhile, Pogner introduces Walther to the other mastersingers as they arrive.
 Fritz Kothner the baker, serving as chairman of this meeting, calls the roll.
 Pogner, addressing the assembly, announces his offer of his daughter's hand for the winner of the song contest.
 When Hans Sachs argues that Eva ought to have a say in the matter, Pogner agrees that Eva may refuse the winner of the contest, but she must still marry a mastersinger.
 Another suggestion by Sachs, that the townspeople, rather than the masters, should be called upon to judge the winner of the contest, is rejected by the other masters.
-Pogner formally introduces Walther as a candidate for admission into the masterguild.
+Pogner formally introduces Walther as a candidate for admission into the master guild.
 Questioned by Kothner about his background, Walther states that his teacher in poetry was Walther von der Vogelweide whose works he studied in his own private library in Franconia, and his teachers in music were the birds and nature itself.
 Reluctantly the masters agree to admit him, provided he can perform a master-song of his own composition.
 Walther chooses love as the topic for his song and therefore is to be judged by Beckmesser alone, the "Marker" of the guild for worldly matters.
 At the signal to begin (Fanget an!), Walther launches into a novel free-form tune (So rief der Lenz in den Wald), breaking all the mastersingers' rules, and his song is constantly interrupted by the scratch of Beckmesser's chalk on his chalkboard, maliciously noting one violation after another.
 When Beckmesser has completely covered the slate with symbols of Walther's errors, he interrupts the song and argues that there is no point in finishing it.
 Sachs tries to convince the masters to let Walther continue, but Beckmesser sarcastically tells Sachs to stop trying to set policy and instead, to finish making his (Beckmesser's) new shoes, which are overdue.
 Raising his voice over the masters' argument, Walther finishes his song, but the masters reject him and he rushes out of the church.

-Act II
+Act 2

 Evening.
 On the street corner by Pogner's and Sachs's houses.
 A linden tree (tilia or lime-tree or basswood) stands outside Pogner's house, a Flieder-tree (syringa or lilac-tree) before Sachs's.
 Apprentices are closing the shutters.